hominidae/InsectsArctic/README.md

 This is the Git reposity for taking DNA barcoding data from BOLD and generating various diagrams, maps, charts, etc.

+### Notes:
+Code is currently undergoing reorganization.
+Updates will continue this week from October 10th 2022 to October 14th 2022.

 ## Data

 First, you will need to download the data.
 I've used 7Zip to compress the data I and others at Polar Knowledge Canada, the University of Guelph, and ARCBIO collected in the communities of Cambridge Bay, Kugluktuk, Gjoa Haven, and Kugaaruk.